pravega/p3_test_driver/README.rst

 values of the reducer memory (i.e. 2048, 4096, and 8192 MB), then a cartesian product of these two dimensions could be created and every possibility would be executed.
 In this example, there would be 4*3 = 12 different sets of parameters that would be tested.

-As more dimensions (variables) are added, the number of parameter combinations to be tested in such a grid search becomes large very quickly.
-To deal with this, the P3 Test Driver has an optimzation mode based on the Metrics Optimization Engine (MOE) developed at Yelp (see https://github.com/Yelp/moe).
-The goal of this optimization mode is to automatically find the best set of parameters for the particular benchmark.
-See the Optimization section below for details.

 *************